splithero/wordpress-plugin/readme.txt

-=== SplitHero ===
+=== Split Hero ===
 Requires at least: 5.2
-Tested up to: 5.7.2
+Tested up to: 6.5.3
-Requires PHP: 7.2
+Requires PHP: 7.4

-Split Testing for WordPress.
-Stop guessing and start testing.
+WordPress A/B testing made easy.
+The best solution to make A/B Testing in WordPress easier and faster than ever before.

 == Changelog =

+== 2.0.0 =
+* Aligning plugin version numbers with web app versioning
+* New repo for WordPress plugin

 == 1.9.0 =
 * Conversion logging via shortcodes